In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 21mm, 24mm, 28mm

+The Elvie Stride has gained attention for its standout feature of being a wearable design that fits inside your bra.
+This allows for hands-free pumping in a lightweight unit that measured 0.8 lbs in our tests.
+One user even wore it to a long bike race!
 The pump is extremely quiet, with a decibel reading of “LO,” providing a discreet pumping experience.
 A similar wearable, the Momcozy S9, had a reading of 40 dB in our tests.
 Our tester noted, “The Elvie was really quiet; I could barely hear it over the ambient office sounds.”
 It offers 2 modes and 10 suction levels per mode, so you can cater to your comfort needs.
 It is battery-powered with two hours of pumping on a single charge, making it a good workday pump mate.
 It comes with an app that allows you to track your pumping sessions and control the pump remotely to limit the number of times you have to reach inside your bra to press a button.

 Some users felt it was uncomfortable for their body shape.
 Our lactating tester reported, “I couldn't get a consistent latch once the canal was wet.”
 While the app provides useful features, it relies on a device connection, and this may not be ideal for those who prefer a standalone pump without setting up an app.
-It also wasn't as efficient in our tests showing an average of 0.12 ounces of milk per minute.
+It also wasn't as efficient in our tests, showing an average of 0.12 ounces of milk per minute.
 The Baby Buddha expressed 0.45 oz/min on average.
 The Elvie can also be pricier.
 However, the Elvie Stride offers convenience and customization, which may be attractive for those seeking a hands-free pump.

 Read more: Elvie Stride review